 Image: Modern farmer

-Set the pots outside in a sheltered spot once the outside soil temperatures have risen and the young tomato plants are ready for the outdoor conditions.
-Do this for an hour daily for one week or two until your plants have adjusted to the outdoor weather.
+Place the pots outside on a sheltered planting spot when the growing medium on the outside develops suitable temperatures for the young tomato plants.
+This for an hour every day for one week or two until your plants have become to the new temperature and light condition of the outdoors.

 When to Plant Tomatoes Outside